 Statement on Teaching, Learning and Assessment

 Lectures will be used to introduce key topics and issues.
 These will be subsequently developed through tutorials.
-Students will be expected to carry out directed and self directed reading to inform their participation in tutorials.
+Students will be expected to carry out self directed reading to inform their participation in tutorials.

 Teaching and Learning Work Loads

 Credit Value – The total value of SCQF credits for the module.
 20 credits are the equivalent of 10 ECTS credits.
 A full-time student should normally register for 60 SCQF credits per semester.

 We make every effort to ensure that the information on our website is accurate but it is possible that some changes may occur prior to the academic year of entry.
 The modules listed in this catalogue are offered subject to availability during academic year 2018/19 , and may be subject to change for future years.